stephenjfox/100-days-of-code/log.md

 Reread [this article](https://medium.freecodecamp.com/3-questions-to-watch-out-for-in-a-javascript-interview-725012834ccb#.m5sanrpyd) to remember JavaScript event delegation patterns, so I don't have runaway Function objects polluting my heap.

 Feature completion feels pretty good.

+### Day 24: February 24, 2017

+I'm starting really late today (it's 11PM), so I'll just be squeezing things in.
+Flat UI is where I want to go; the "Material" label has been clouding my vision.

+I've got my HTML organized fairly well, along with BEM styles to boot.
+Being sick is making it a huge pain to just sit down in this chair and code.

+##### 11:15 PM

+So horizontally centering an element is `margin: 0 auto;`, but what's vertical centering?
+Likewise, it's `margin: auto 0;`.
+But that's a weird thing to achieve.

+After a bunch of fiddling, I've settled on a box height for the main view of 66.5%.
+This is what works best on my iPhone 7+, so now I'm going to test it elsewhere.
+Building mobile first is just that: test on a mobile device, and make sure things scale.

+On desktop, this sizing is too much.
+I think it has to do with my `height` measurements compensating for the CodePen banner.

+##### 11:38 PM

+Messing with the view port took a view.
+CodePen magnifies the port significantly.
+Time to start playing with font sizes (it was on the list anyway).

+##### 11:56 PM

+Aligning the left side of the text of my "latitude" and "longitude" fields with the "weather content" box's left wall is kind of tough.
+I'm not certain where the "centering" of text takes place in regards to this

+##### 12:06 PM

+There is a runaway element styling on my page.
+The footer isn't receiving any styles, so I'm probably going to ditch it.

+##### 12:16 PM

+Following the Material Design (I know, I know) rules for pixel sizing, using multiples of 8px and 16px.

+##### 12:23 PM

+I'll be giving it a rest for the night.
+My brain will organize my thoughts into clarity while I sleep and I'll have something structured to say for the blog post.

+Maybe I should just put the button back, instead of trying to be clever with clicking the temperature units...